 The other way is to use the Google Scholar Library Links programme which we are registered with.
 You will need to set it up.

 Below is the official method, an unofficial method involves bookmarking the following URL and searching from there.

 1. Go to settings in Google Scholar (note Google like to moves the preference link around a lot)

-2. Go to Library Links and search for NUS , select it and click save.
+2. Click on Library Links on the left, and on the resulting screen search for NUS , select it and click save.

 3. When you do the search you will see "Find it! @NUS Libraries" Link next to it.

 2. What if there is no Find it! @NUS Libraries link?